justteresa/Ryan-Cheng/README.md

 ## About Ryan

-You can use the [editor on GitHub](https://github.com/justteresa/helloryan/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/justteresa/helloryan/edit/master/README.md)

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+- School: The Tueva School
+- Current: Junior
+- Weighted GPA Expected: 4:00
+- Class Percentile: ~ Top 2%
+- Graduation Class Year:2021
+- I am looking for a intership with the stem industry that will enable me to creatively showcase my talent.

 ## Education Background